List of Americans venerated in the Catholic Church

-This list of American candidates for sainthood includes not only saints of the Catholic Church but also those who are not yet recognized as saints but as beati, venerabili, servants of God or candidates for sainthood and who are significantly associated with what was either at the time or subsequently became, the United States.
+The Catholic Church recognizes some deceased Catholics as saints, beati, and venerabili and Servants of God.
+Some of these figures are significantly associated with what was at the time or subsequently became the United States.

 Catholicism in the United States began with the first European explorations and colonization of the Americas.
 Indeed, Columbus's expedition of 1492 included Catholic priests among the crew.
 Catholic missionaries were some of the first Europeans to reach many parts of French North America and British North America in the east, and Spanish North America in the Southwestern United States.

 Several American Catholics have been considered for sainthood over the past 50 years.
 Catholics continue to contribute to American religious life.
-Most of these Americans were born after 1850.
+Most of these Americans were born after 1850, though the majority of those who have been canonized so far were not.